Gabrodul/Analyzing-Historical-Stock-Revenue-Data-and-Building-a-Dashboard/README.md

 ##Gabriel Rodríguez Ulate Portfolio
-Here is an example of my python project for data science for the IBM data science course!
+Here is an example of my "python project for data science" for the IBM data science certificate!